astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 This guide will help you kick off your trial on Astronomer by walking you through a sample DAG deployment from start to finish.

-Whether you're exploring our Enterprise or Cloud offering, we've designed this to be a great way to get to know our platform.
+Whether you're exploring our Enterprise or Cloud offering, we've designed this to be a great way to become familiar with our platform.

 ## Step 1: Start Your Trial

-If you haven't already, start a free 14-day trial by [reaching out to us here](/get-astronomer?ref=docs).
+If you haven't already, start a free 14-day trial by [reaching out to us](/get-astronomer?ref=docs).

 Once you've been in touch with our team, you'll be invited to create an account on Astronomer Cloud via email.
 The email you receive will be sent from `noreply@astronomer.io` with the subject line "Your Astronomer Invitation".